Weeks Marine: History

 Over the next ten years, the Weeks barge fleet had grown proportionally, creating a vital infrastructural core of the Weeks operation today.
 During the 1970s, the first dredge, the Venture, a 169 ft by 41 ft 30 in hydraulic dredge, and the first large tug, the William J. McPhillips, a 105 ft 2,400 horsepower single screw tug, were purchased in an effort to broaden the company even further.

 In the 1980s and 90s, the Weeks organization grew by acquiring other marine companies.
 During that time, Weeks substantial acquisitions were M.P.
 Howlett, a New York based stevedoring company, in 1983, American Dredging Company, one of the most famous dredging companies in history, in 1993, and T.L.
 James, another dredging company based in Louisiana, in 1998.

 Between 2001-2003, and 2008-2010, Weeks Marine was the prime consultant and contractor for the reefing of retired MTA New York City Subway cars from classes R26, R28, R29, R33, and R36 from the IRT's A Division, and classes R32, R38, R40 and R42 from the BMT/IND's B Division, which were retired, stripped and loaded onto barges and taken to designated reef sites in the States of New Jersey, Delaware, Maryland, Virginia, South Carolina, Georgia, and Florida.
 The cars were reefed into the Atlantic Ocean, thus creating an artificial and diving reefs from same.

 Weeks 533, a large 500 ST rotating barge-crane has been used for several notable heavy lifts, including moving the Concorde and Enterprise onto the Intrepid Sea, Air & Space Museum and lifting the downed hull of US Airways Flight 1549 from the Hudson River.

+On January 3, 2023, Weeks Marine was acquired by Kiewit Corporation.
+It was announced that although now owned by Kiewit, Weeks will still operate under its own name.